Haksiu/random_joke_generator/README.md

 ## About Project
 - Title: Random Joke Generator
-- Description:I created this project using NextJS and TailwindCSS.
+- Description: I created this project using NextJS and TailwindCSS.
 Random Joke Generator using React hooks like useState and useEffect and my custom hook (useRandomJoke)

 ## Getting Started